IntersectMBO/plutus-apps/doc/adr/0010-marconi-indexer-rollbacks.rst

 * The `Query` function takes the following parameters:

   * Indexer - The indexer that we are using to run the query.
-  * Validity interval - The interval under which the query needs to be ran.
   * The query (q type variable) - The user-defined query.
   * The query result